INM-6/nnmt/README.md

 - __transfer_function__: Calculate the transfer function following equation (93)
   in Schuecker et al. 2014 in first order perturbation theory in $
   \sqrt(tau_s/tau_m) $, the square root of the synaptic time constant divided by the membrane time constant.
+You can choose between two implementations:
+  'taylor' and 'shift'.
+The difference is the way the colored noise is treated mathematically, which leads to two slightly different  approximations, which are however equivalent up to first order (see Schuecker et al. 2015 for further discussion).
 Note that the results are not accurate in the high frequency limit.
 - __sensitivity_measure__: Calculate the sensitivity measure, introduced in Bos et al. 2016, equation (7), which can be used to identify the connections